petermcneil/CI312/lab3/README.md

     }
 ```

-If there was any argument to the compiled binary the program uses the file.
+If there was any argument to the compiled binary the program uses the file - not the most elegant solution
+but it works.

 ---
 #### Repo cleanup
-I noticed that for my folder structure I was having to copy all
+I noticed that my folder structure was messy - I had to copy all
-the common code and libraries.
-Therefore this lab I performed extensive refactoring of the code and
+the common code and libraries to each new lab.
+Therefore in this lab I performed
-layout of files.
+an extensive refactor of the code and directory structure.
 I managed to extract the common libraries and shaders
 into a parent directory called `libraries`.
 This allowed me to have a
-cleaner, smaller repo and keeps it DRY (Don't Repeat Yourself).
+cleaner, smaller repo, and keeps it DRY (Don't Repeat Yourself).

-This required me to edit the `CMake` files to allow for a parent `libraries` project.
+This required me to edit the `CMake` files to allow for a parent `libraries` folder.
 It was easier than I had expected, the majority of what needed to be changed
-was the paths.
+was the pathing inside each `CMakeList`.
 Changing these to relative paths (i.e `../../libraries/common`) worked
 well.

-I also extracted hardcoded paths to the shaders to a common file and using `sed`
+I also extracted hardcoded paths to the shaders to a common file, `Paths.h`.
+This gives the
-have provided a way to setup the project to the specific directory.
-In addition I
-added a `Makefile` to give the user easy building of my project, only requiring a small command `make lab1`.
+ability to setup this project for any person by just replacing the absolute path in `Paths.h` only.
+I wrote a convience function in a `Makefile` that uses `sed` to replace the absolute path with
+the directory that the `Makefile` is in.

 ---
 #### Final Product